nushell/nushell.github.io/book/commands/into_sqlite.md

 ## Examples

-Convert ls entries into a sqlite database with 'main' as the table name
+Convert ls entries into a SQLite database with 'main' as the table name
 ```shell
 > ls | into sqlite my_ls.db
 ```

-Convert ls entries into a sqlite database with 'my_table' as the table name
+Convert ls entries into a SQLite database with 'my_table' as the table name
 ```shell
 > ls | into sqlite my_ls.db -t my_table
 ```

-Convert table literal into a sqlite database with 'main' as the table name
+Convert table literal into a SQLite database with 'main' as the table name
 ```shell
 > [[name]; [-----] [someone] [=====] [somename] ['(((((']] | into sqlite filename.db
 ```

-Convert a variety of values in table literal form into a sqlite database
+Convert a variety of values in table literal form into a SQLite database
 ```shell
 > [one 2 5.2 six true 100mib 25sec] | into sqlite variety.db
 ```